About our Regional Directors

 Arkansas, Illinois, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin

-My goal as Region 3 Director is to get more Picard owners to participate in Regional events such as Picardy Parties to share time with others who love the breed.
+My goal as Region 3 Director would be to inspire Picard owners to participate in Regional events such as Picardy Parties in order to share time with others who love the breed.
+I will help coordinate any Picard event you would like to see in Region 3.
 I would encourage more Picard owners who are involved in Conformation, Fast Cat, Dock Diving, Barn Hunt, Obedience, Rally, Herding or any other dog sport to volunteer in their sport.
 You will make new friends, learn something new and find more enjoyment of the sport that your dog and you love!

 Region 4 (Green): Ailynn Knox-Collins